rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-1.md

 The main takeaway at this point in the process is that we will now officially be running on Conductor nodes, and from here the Conductor Manager runs the code that is called (*live\_migrate\_instance*).
 This code is *nova.conductor.manager* with the *ComputeTaskManager* having an `@profiler` decorator for direction.
 From here, Conductor conducts and coordinates with various other services to complete the migration process.
 This is an example of Conductor handling a larger amount of work than just communicating between database and compute node, however, Since so much work is necessary during a live migration, it is nice to have a centralized location (or "command center") where information is passed back and forth during the beginning of this process.

-While this chunk of code all runs within seconds in a production environment, it may take our poor human brains some time to digest this type of information so we will take a small break and continue this discussion in our next article.
+While this chunk of code all runs within seconds in a production environment, it may take our poor human brains some time to digest this information, so let's take a small  break and continue this discussion in our next article.

-Please feel free to continue reading this series by clicking here: [Code Dive Openstack Live Migrations Part 2]({% post_url 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2 %})
+Continue reading this series by clicking here: [Code Dive Openstack Live Migrations Part 2]({% post_url 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2 %})